mattdiamond/synthjs/README.md

 * **length** is in seconds

-Currently available keys for options object:
+Currently available keys for reverb options object:
-* **decay** - how rapidly the sound decays (1 = linear decay, higher numbers are "sharper" exponential decays)
+* **decay** - how rapidly the sound decays (1 = linear decay, higher numbers are faster exponential decays) - defaults to 2
 * **reverse** - pass in `true` for reverse reverb

 ###Looping###